Skip to main content

 Too many risk alerts leads to alert fatigue.
 Multi-factor classification provides ultra-selective signals with documented precision - fewer alerts, each one meaningful.

-0 false positives (Systemic Stress, 2012–2024)
+0 false positives (CRISIS, 1990-2025, engine-scored)

 Rules-based classifications